gulpjs/gulp/docs/recipes/running-tasks-in-series.md

 gulp.task('clean', function() {
     // return the stream as the completion hint,
-    // which the calling process can use to know that stream has completed.
+    // which the calling task(s) can use to know that this task has completed.
     return gulp.src('./output', { read: false })
     .pipe(rimraf());